contoweb/laravel-pdflib/readme.md

 }
 ```

-You can find then your document in your configured export path!
+You can find your document in your configured export path then!
 But first, let us dive into writing a simple PDF.

 ### Quick start